North York Moors

 The company’s ambassador, Edward Watson, presented four films at the West London Shooting School.
 He discusses not only Hull Cartridge’s merits and specialisations, but also the types of cartridges that are produced, and demonstrates which gun and cartridge is best used for different types of game birds.

-The films have been referred from sites such as Facebook, resulting in hundreds of hits and are used extensively on the Hull Cartridge website.
+The films have been referred from sites such as Facebook, resulting in hundreds of hits and are used extensively on the Hull Cartridge website which we also designed and coded.

 Visit the Hull Cartridge website.